Legislative Palace, © Can Stock Photo / DanFLCreativo

 Visit Montevideo – Old Town

 Old Town (Ciudad Vieja) is by the port.
 It has most of the tourist attractions for your Visit Montevideo vacation.
-It can be covered in a half day walk.
+The old town can be covered in a half day walk.
 Start at the Port Market (Mercado del Puerto) for traditional foods and historic culture.
 Beside the market is the Carnaval Museum (Museo del Carnaval).
 Next, walk 2 blocks to the Pre Comumbian and Native American Art Museum (Museo de Arte Precolombino e Indigena or Mapi).
 Then, walk 2 blocks to Palacio Taranco at Plaza Zabala and then 3 blocks east to Plaza Constitucion also known as Plaza Matriz.

 After that, take the route along Sarandi Avenue.
 It is home to the Metropolitan Cathedral (Catedral Metropolitana), City Hall (el Cabildo) and the Andes Museum (Museo Andes).
 Around the corner is the Natural History Museum – it’s free.
 Next it’s two more blocks, skirting the Diversity Monument, past the Torres Garcia Museum (Museo Torres Garcia) and through the Ciudadela gate to Independence Plaza.

 Visit Montevideo – Independence Plaza